-Scaffold Gallery is a gallery institution without a gallery building.
-We produce unique pop-up exhibitions in a variety of places, showing and promoting early career artists.
+Scaffold Gallery is a gallery institution without a gallery building, producing unique temporary exhibitions, moving from space to space, showing and promoting early career artists.

 All photos from our past exhibitions can be found here, and if you want to see more from any of the talented artists we have worked, with you can find their details on the Associated Artists page.